 - Learn to meditate and practice, practice, practice.
 Meditation is great for reducing stress and producing an overall feeling of calm and well-being, all of which contributes to healing.

 - Start to plan your rehabilitation by visiting Spine-health’s wellness sections.
 Pick out exercises you think you’d like to try, and spend time mapping out your exercise plan.
+Massage is also a great way to speed recovery -- ask your doctor when you are able to get a massage.

 - Take this time to put all those old pictures in an album, or to turn your digital prints into real photos.
 Consider learning how to scrapbook or create online photo albums of all your digital prints with Shutterfly.com, Snapfish.com, or any other online photo service.